 4 min read

-Ongoing external crises cannot be controlled from the company's point of view.
+As a company, you can't control ongoing external crises.
 But there are ways to give employees support.
 Jonathan Fasel, crisis communication expert, sums them up.

 This makes it even more important to give employees support in these times.
 For managers, internal communication is a balancing act: on the one hand, they must ensure that everyday tasks continue to be carried out, while at the same time providing clarity and direction within the company.
-This requires committed and transparent leadership skills to provide guidance to employees during the crisis.
+This requires committed and transparent leadership skills to guide employees during the crisis.

 1. Talking is gold – especially in an ongoing crisis

 People appreciate it when they are regularly informed - even about minor changes.
-Because that way they are involved: Regular employee communication conveys appreciation and respect - an essential mitigating factor against the sense of powerlessness in the face of the crisis.
+Because that way, they are involved: Regular employee communication conveys appreciation and respect - an essential mitigating factor against the sense of powerlessness in the face of a crisis.